hubertoschusch/ttt2-item-guide/README.md

 Take these explanations with a grain of salt since i do not exactly know the reasons behind everything nor have the desire to analyze the whole codebase, corrections are welcome and encouraged.

-This information is obtained from the TTT2 Github https://github.com/TTT-2/TTT2/.
-And TTT2 has its own fileloader as stated on their official docs (https://docs.ttt2.neoxult.de/developers/basics/creating-an-addon/) and decoding of some existing addons.
+This information is obtained from the TTT2 Github https://github.com/TTT-2/TTT2/ and decoding of some existing addons.

 ## Directory Structure